 Taxi and Private Hire Car Licences

-West Lothian Council operates a licensing scheme for taxis and private hire cars and their drivers.
-This scheme is administered by the Council's Licensing Team.
+West Lothian Council as licensing authority administers a licensing scheme for taxi and private hire car vehicles and their drivers.

 All taxis are required to have meters and almost all private hire cars have meters.
-Where no meter is fitted the driver is required to agree a fixed fare with the passenger before the journey commences and you can access the current
+Where no meter is fitted the driver is required to agree a fixed fare with the passenger before the journey commences and you can access a copy of the

 These are the maximum metered fares which can be charged for journeys in taxis and metered private hire cars within the West Lothian Council area.
 Drivers are required to let passengers see the metered fare at the end of a journey.